A Paleo/low-carb version using flaxseed meal, unsweetened shredded coconut, almond butter, egg yolk, stevia, sea salt, and vanilla extract.

 One study found that moms who ate more dietary fat were more likely to attempt breastfeeding (10).
 Coconut oil also provides anti-inflammatory antioxidants for overall health.

-We also made use of almond oil, which is rich in vitamin E. This vitamin is known as an antioxidant that keeps our cells healthy and looking fresh.
+I also made use of almond oil, which is rich in vitamin E. This vitamin is known as an antioxidant that keeps our cells healthy and looking fresh.
 It also contributes to the overall health of our skin and hair, restoring their youthfulness.

-For added taste, we will use vanilla extract and almond butter, which contributes more dietary fats that are needed for baby’s brain health.
+For added taste, I will use vanilla extract and almond butter, which contributes more dietary fats that are needed for baby’s brain health.
 Studies show that breast milk fatty acid components respond rapidly to the mother’s dietary intake (11), so enjoy these cookies!

 You can add other flavors and toppings if you like but always consider keto-approved ingredients.
 This recipe only takes 20 minutes of your time.
 Enjoy cooking and don’t forget to share with friends!